shivPratap007/Frontend-Assignment-Dribble/README.md

 - `script.js`: The JavaScript file implementing the page functionality.

 ## Demo
-You can view the live demo of the project at [Your Live URL]([https://your-live-url.com](https://frontend-assignment-dribble.vercel.app/)).
+You can view the live demo of the project at [Frontend Assignment Dribble](https://frontend-assignment-dribble.vercel.app/).

 ## Submission
 The project has been deployed on GitHub as part of the assignment.
 Please review the repository for code and implementation details.